The Snail Son (Japanese folktale): Japan

+Distribution

 Seki Keigo stated that the tales of a snail husband are "widely distributed" in Japan, with 35 tales reported.
-Hiroko Ikeda, in his index of Japanese folktales, reported 36 tales.
+Hiroko Ikeda, in her index of Japanese folktales, reported 36 tales.
 Keigo and Yanagita located variants from across Japan in the following regions: Akita, Aomori, Gumma, Hiroshima, Iwate, Kagawa, Kagoshima, Kochi, Kumamoto, Miyagi, Nagasaki, Niigata, Oita, Okayama, Shimane and Tokushima.

+Regional tales

 In a variant from Akita with the title The mudsnail and the girl, the snail husband gets a "mallet of long life" from the sea and asks his human wife to shake it to turn him into a human.

 In a variant from Shimane titled The Snail Son-in-law, a slug is adopted by a poor old couple as their son.
 One day, the slug takes three grains of cooked rice and places them on the mouth of the daughter of the wealthiest man in town, and lies to her father that she stole its rice, so he demands her in return.
 The slug marries the woman, who gives him a needle.
 On the way to their house, the couple sees some demons quarreling; the slug prickles a demon with the needle and is given a magic mallet in return.
 The slug asks his human wife to use the mallet to turn him into a human man, and she does it.